 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

-Mrs Catherine Rhodes is our pharmacy manager and is available for advice during office hours on 01964 544006.
+Mr David Buckley is our Pharmacy Manager and is available for advice during office hours on 01964 544006.

 Under NHS regulations we are allowed to dispense medicines for patients who live more than a mile from a chemist.
 Prescription charges are payable on collection of medication.